-Rocketman in this case was only 15mm tall so the camera move needed to be scaled up 66 times.
+Rocketman in this case was only 15mm tall, so the camera move needed to be scaled up 1:66 times.
 One challenge here was the speed at which the camera passes the phone.
-Too high and the motion control rig would not be able to keep up with it when it was scale up, too slow and it would not be dramatic enough for the shot to work.
+Too high, and the motion control rig would not be able to keep up with it when it was scale up, too slow, and it would not be dramatic enough for the shot to work.

 Set-Top Box People

 The office version was very simple since there were no more miniature inserts.
 Take a look at the picture to the left.
-Everything other than the background set and the woman are computer generated (the table, laptop, phone, lamp…) – very nice work by Stories.ch.
+Everything other than the background set and the woman were computer generated (the table, laptop, phone, lamp…) – very nice work by Stories.ch.

-Below that you will also see Take4D in Live Virtual Studio mode, this time chroma keying the set-top-box back-in against the live video image (laptop on left of shot – normal video signal on monitor on right of shot).
+Below that you will also see CineBridge in Live Virtual Production mode, this time, chroma-keying the set-top-box back-in against the live video image (laptop on left of shot – normal video signal on monitor on right of shot).